 Since the transportation sector accounts for over 40% of the emissions associated with climate change, clean vehicles contribute greatly to the greenhouse gas reduction goals of our Global Warming Solutions Act (GWSA) and implementation of Governor Charlie Baker’s Executive Order 569, “An Order Establishing an Integrated Climate Change Strategy for the Commonwealth".
 Massachusetts joined seven other states to drive consumer and fleet awareness and adoption of clean ZEVs from coast to coast.
 These states released a collaborative plan to develop infrastructure, coordinate policies and standards and report progress at the ZEV states website.
 Massachusetts committed to the bold goal of 300,000 ZEVS registered in the state by 2025.

 A Massachusetts Electric Vehicle Task Force met in 2014 and recommended a number of action items that resulted in the MOR-EV vehicle rebate program, Massachusetts Clean Cities public infrastructure installations as well as grant programs for charging at workplaces and public locations.

 An important part of our outreach strategy is to arrange for opportunities to drive ZEVs.
 ZEV test drive events are a proven, effective mechanism for driving vehicle adoption and systematically growing the market.
-The Mass Drive Clean campaign is the first statewide test drive program to help educate consumers about the specific benefits of these vehicles, and experience the fun and performance of ZEVS.
+The Mass Drive Clean campaign was the first statewide test drive program to help educate consumers about the specific benefits of these vehicles, and experience the fun and performance of ZEVS.
 The 2015 and 2016 Campaign results report illustrates that over 80% of drivers report their overall opinion of an EV is better than before their test drive.
 With over 70% saying they were more likely to purchase an EV after their drive, we have found that 12.5% purchased or leased a ZEV within 6 months.
 Partnering with Plug In America, more events occurred in 2017 and are being planned for 2018.
 If interested in participating or partnering with this highly successful program – contact Plug In America.

 Workplace charging benefits employees, companies and our communities and a Massachusetts Drive Clean Workplace Charging Guide is available to help assess, design and operate a successful and cost effective workplace charging network.